About the Translational Research Training in Hematology Program

 - Network and develop relationships with other participants to facilitate future collaboration.

-- Facilitate mentor-mentee relationships with leaders in translational and clinical research who can enhance professional networking opportunities.
+- Facilitate mentor-mentee relationships with leaders in translational, basic science, and clinical research who can enhance professional networking opportunities.

-- Be a trainee or junior faculty and hold an MD and/or PhD or biomedical PhD or pharmacy PharmD degree (or equivalents).
+- Applicants must be a trainee or junior faculty and hold an MD and/or PhD or biomedical PhD or pharmacy PharmD degree (or equivalents) in basic and translation research in classical or malignant hematology.

-MD applicants must be within twelve years of post-graduation at the time of the deadline for full application.
-PhD applicants must have less than eight years of post-doctoral experience after degree conferral at the time of the deadline for full application.
+- MD applicants must be within twelve years of post-graduation at the time of the deadline for full application.
+PhD applicants must have less than eight years of post-doc experience after graduation at the time of the deadline for full application.
 Applicants holding both an MD and a PhD must be within 12 years of MD-graduation.
 Exceptions may be made for interruptions in an applicant's academic pursuits.
 However, such circumstances must be explained by the applicant in the application.
+If you would like to request an exception, please, contact the EHA office at [email protected]

-- Both the applicant and the applicant's mentor must be an EHA member, EHA Guest or ASH member at the time of LOI submission and throughout the term of the award program.
+- Both the applicant and the applicant's mentor should be either an EHA member, or an ASH member at the time of LOI submission and throughout the term of the award program.

 - Applicants from the same institution are eligible to apply.
 However, no more than ONE participant working in the same lab/research unit will be selected and no more than TWO from the same institution.